Aeroflot Flight 2415: Aircraft

-The aircraft involved in the accident was a Tupolev Tu-104B registered СССР-42471 to Aeroflot-Russian Airlines.
+The aircraft involved in the accident was a Tupolev Tu-104B registered CCCP-42471 to Aeroflot-Russian Airlines.
 The aircraft rolled off the final assembly line of the Kazan Aircraft Production facility on 22 February 1960 and was delivered to the Ministry of Civil Aviation on 24 March 1960.
 In the aircraft's sixteen years of operation it accumulated 22,199 flight hours and 13,336 pressurization cycles.

-Crew
+Crew and passengers

 On board the plane were six crew members, of which four were cockpit crew and two were cabin crew.